 During his term, one of Habboushe's major accomplishments was to help establish Pyramid Coffee, a food vendor offering snacks and gourmet coffees, in the Archbold Commons Student Lounge.
 This was a highlight of a long renovation process Habboushe helped to complete that has made the student lounge a central meeting place on campus and also is a testament to Habboushe's interest in business.

 Also during his term, Habboushe helped design the M.D./M.B.A. program as well as the Business in Medicine Program, which features lectures from leaders in health-care industries and an elective course that places students at internships within health-care companies.
-A few of Habboushe's other efforts include acting as a student liaison connecting the New York and Qatar campuses, securing substantial funding for such student-initiated projects as the Community Clinic and, more recently, giving input to focus more of Weill Cornell's next capital campaign on more support for teaching faculty and reducing the cost of tuition.
+A few of Habboushe's other efforts include acting as a student liaison connecting the New York and Qatar locations, securing substantial funding for such student-initiated projects as the Community Clinic and, more recently, giving input to focus more of Weill Cornell's next capital campaign on more support for teaching faculty and reducing the cost of tuition.

 Because of the multifaceted organization of the medical college and its affiliated institutions, outreach is one of the principal responsibilities of the student overseer, and the position includes responsibilities on the Faculty and Student Affairs Committee and the Affiliations, Government Relations and Community Affairs Committee.